-The science makes the case that, in order to reduce uric acid levels, a reduction in foods rich in high fructose corn syrup, sugar, processed foods, meat, seafood and alcohol is pertinent.
-(8) Interestingly, dairy was shown to reduce uric acid, while soy increased it.
-Fructose in fruits are fine, which is likely due to the natural vitamin C content in fruits – nature’s way of reducing uric acid levels.
-(9)
+The science makes the case that, in order to reduce uric acid, reduce high fructose corn syrup, sugar, processed foods, meat, seafood, and alcohol.8 Interestingly, dairy was shown to reduce uric acid, while soy increases it.
+Fructose in fruits are fine, which is likely due to the natural vitamin C content in fruits: nature’s way of reducing uric acid levels.9

 Natural Agents to Lower Uric Acid

 - Lemons + Limes | Nature’s plan for mitigating consumption of large amounts of uric acid-building fruits was vitamin C. Lemons and limes are a great sources of vitamin C. In one study, just 500mg of vitamin C daily was enough to lower uric acid levels.10,11 Bonus: A small glass of lemon or lime juice before a meal also boosts digestive strength.